justlark/lark.gay/content/log/about-web-feeds.md

 +++
-title = "Web feeds: An antidote to doomscrolling" description = """Why is nobody using web feeds anymore?
-You don't need to let corporations' massive machine learning models control your mental health--we've had the technology to fix this for over two decades.""" date = 2024-10-17
+title = "Web feeds: An antidote to doomscrolling" description = "Why is nobody using web feeds anymore?
+You don't need to let corporations' massive machine learning models control your mental health--we've had the technology to fix this for over two decades." date = 2024-10-17

 [taxonomies]